 We invite you to use the power of your social media platform to protect teachers and ensure that our children learn the truth about history so that they can shape a more just future.
 Here are two options:

-- Submit a Video Recording: Record a 30 to 45 second statement that we can share online about why it is so important to defend the freedom to learn and the rights of LGBTQ+ students.
-We will share these statements on social media and our website leading up to June 10 and throughout the day.
+• Submit a Video Recording: Record a 45 to 60 second statement that we can share online about why it is so important to defend the freedom to learn and the rights of LGBTQ+ students.
+We will share these statements on social media and our website.
+If there is a choice, use vertical landscape.
 Here are suggestions:

 Personal stories are the most engaging.
 For example, when and where did you first learn the truth about U.S. history?